Big Ah Kidz

 Big Ah Kidz is the debut studio album by American rapper 1900Rugrat.
 It was released on November 7, 2025, through 300 Entertainment.
 The album features 15 tracks, and features from Kyle Richh, Loe Shimmy, Quavo, Hunxho, BabyTron, BabyChiefDoit, Rio da Yung OG, Hurricane Wisdom, BAK Jay, and HeadHuncho Amir.

 Composition

-One of the lead singles for the album, "Where Da Fine Shyt" takes a rather straightforward approach, with Gabriel Bras Nevares citing how the track incorporates "minimal piano riffs and bell hits, persistent soft hi-hats, dry but quick kicks, and a sole string synth hanging in the background."
+One of the lead singles for the album, "Where da Fine Shyt", takes a rather straightforward approach, with Gabriel Bras Nevares citing how the track incorporates "minimal piano riffs and bell hits, persistent soft hi-hats, dry but quick kicks, and a sole string synth hanging in the background".

-According to Michael Saponara of Billboard, he wrote how "Hard" takes a rather "tranquil approach" rather than turning up over the chaotic beats he typically favors.
+Michael Saponara of Billboard wrote how that "Hard" takes a rather "tranquil approach", rather than turning up over the chaotic beats he typically favors.